Loading...

 electric radiates at an angle to the surface

-Solution: First, find the angle between the electric field and the vector perpendicular to the plane (the normal vector) $\hat{n}$.
-The normal vector to the plane is shown as upward.
+Solution: First, determine the angle between the electric field and the normal vector, $\hat{n}$, which is perpendicular to the plane and directed upward.

-In this problem, the electric field makes an angle of $30^\circ$ with the plane.
-In this case, we can not simply say that the angle between $\vec{E}$ and $\hat{n}$ is $90^\circ-30^\circ=60^\circ$.
-Because the electric field vector points into the surface and the normal vector is directed out of the plane.
+In this problem, the electric field forms a $30^\circ$ angle with the plane.
+However, we cannot simply state that the angle between $\vec{E}$ and $\hat{n}$ is $90^\circ-30^\circ=60^\circ$.
+This is because the electric field vector points into the surface, while the normal vector is directed out of the plane.

 side view to find the correct angle for an electric flux problem